finnhobson/Cloud-Nonce-Discovery-System/README.md

 Finn Hobson - fh16413

+Please contact me at fh16413@bristol.ac.uk for any additional information about my CND system.

 ## Deployment Instructions

 If I had more time I would have liked to use AWS CloudFormation to automatically perform these deployment steps.